lruepke/HTF_lecture/Summer2024/source/general-info/installation.rst

 Create a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We will create a virtual environment with all the python packages we will use during this class.
-To not interfer with your default python installation, we will do this in a virtual environment.
+To not interfere with your default python installation, we will do this in a virtual environment.
 To get started open a terminal with activated base miniconda installation.

-Make sure cour conda base environment is activated
+Make sure your conda base environment is activated

 .. code-block:: bash